Applied Behavior Analysis

 When does the practicum start and what support is offered in finding a placement site?

-Students in good academic standing can start the practicum series in their second semester, but it is recommended that students wait until their third semester to begin fieldwork.
+Students in good academic standing can start the practicum series in their second semester.
 Many students enter the program already working in the field and with a desire to remain at that site for their practicum experience.
 For many of these students, we can work with the site to make that happen.
 For students who need to find a placement, we have strong relationships with many sites in the Worcester area.
 Students should schedule a time to speak with the ABA Program Director to discuss the type of placement they would like and what potential options there are.

 The practicum courses are designed such that students can meet Behavior Analyst Certification Board® experience standards for their fieldwork.
 Because these standards are extensive and the process to get supervision in place can sometimes be quite lengthy, students are strongly encouraged to speak with the ABA Program Director early in their first semester (if not prior to the first semester) about practicum requirements.